Erarnitox/GhettoC2/Readme.md

 > [!WARNING]
 > This is a WIP side project that is very incomplete and insecure!
-It is only meant to be used a playground for myself
+It is only meant to be used as a playground for myself

 > [!CAUTION]
 > This repo will never become a fully functioning C2 framework.
 I don't want to release something that could be harmful.
 I won't assist in getting it running for you!